kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/README.md

 ### Class Component

+* A component encapsulated in a class (i.e. Object Oriented)
+* A Class component can have multiple functions
 * Class Component must:
    * Import the React component
    * Extend the class `Component` (found in the core `react`) framework